YiJhu/Aria_helper/README.md

   <h1>Aria_helper</h1>
-  <p>Aria helper is a Python project for the CHRLINE version, providing assistance with CHRLINE integration.
+  <p>Aria helper is a Python project for the CHRLINE version.
 This README
     file serves as documentation for the project, providing information on installation, usage, and how to contribute to the project.</p>